huaweicloud/terraform-provider-huaweicloud/docs/resources/dws_cluster.md

 * `vpc_id` - (Required, String, ForceNew) VPC ID, which is used for configuring cluster network

-* `user_pwd` - (Required, String, ForceNew) Administrator password for logging in to a data warehouse cluster A password must conform to the following rules:  Contains 8 to 32 characters.
+* `user_pwd` - (Required, String) Administrator password for logging in to a data warehouse cluster A password must conform to the following rules:  Contains 8 to 32 characters.
 Cannot be the same as the username or the username written in reverse order.
 Contains three types of the following:
   Lowercase letters Uppercase letters Digits Special characters